Thomas-A-Reinert/Understrap-Documentation/docs/0.8.2/development/developing-with-npm-and-gulp.md

 toc: true
 ---

-### Preparations: Install node.js and Gulp
+## Preparations: Install node.js and Gulp
 At first you need node.js and Gulp installed on your computer globally.
-If you have already done this before - skip this section.
+If you have already done this before - skip this section.<br>
 If not: You have to install npm (comes along with node.js) and Gulp before you can proceed.

 {% callout info %}
   node.js, npm and Gulp are cross-platform, which means you can run them under Windows, MacOs and Linux!